-This section provides basic guidelines for setting user permissions when you intend to use a plan file process (process management) with the file group.
+This section provides basic guidelines for setting user permissions when you intend to use a plan file process with the file group.
 There are many nuances to file group security settings and how they can interact with plan file processes, especially if you are using advanced security configurations such as multiple permission sets for plan files or the combine option for role inheritance.
-If you need assistance in determining the best configuration for your system, please contact Axiom Software Support.